bbauska/UC-Davis-JS-Basics/readme.md

   alt="You can put an array within an array." />
 <!-- ![](./images/media/image79.png){width="5.0in" height="3.053419728783902in"} -->

-You can even put in an array in array.
-So you think about a pillbox with a sub container with even smaller divisions in it.
-So let&apos;s take a look at what that looks like.
+<p>You can even put in an array in array.
+So you think about a pillbox with
+a sub container with even smaller divisions in it.
+So let&apos;s take a look at what that looks like.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 80. example array; vehicles, make and model (55) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">